Can JetBlue Airways Corporation (JBLU) Remain Competitive?

 Sponsored

-The average price from analysts is $9.00, which is $1.14 above the current price.
 JBLU currently public float of 321.90M and currently shorts hold a 4.72% ratio of that float.
-Today, the average trading volume of JBLU was 11.63M shares.
+Today, the average trading volume of JBLU was 11.62M shares.

 JBLU’s Market Performance

-JBLU stocks went down by -3.08% for the week, with a monthly jump of 12.13% and a quarterly performance of -2.48%, while its annual performance rate touched -45.68%.
-The volatility ratio for the week stands at 3.35% while the volatility levels for the past 30 days are set at 4.12% for JetBlue Airways Corporation.
-The simple moving average for the period of the last 20 days is 1.53% for JBLU stocks with a simple moving average of -21.92% for the last 200 days.
+JBLU stocks went up by 0.13% for the week, with a monthly jump of 8.33% and a quarterly performance of -5.37%, while its annual performance rate touched -44.70%.
+The volatility ratio for the week stands at 3.16% while the volatility levels for the past 30 days are set at 3.71% for JetBlue Airways Corporation.
+The simple moving average for the period of the last 20 days is 1.53% for JBLU stocks with a simple moving average of -20.41% for the last 200 days.

 Analysts’ Opinion of JBLU